oroinc/documentation/user/back-office/system/user-management/oauth-app.rst

  The section contains the list of all OAuth applications created for users in the back-office.
 You can view and manage the existing OAuth applications, create new applications selecting the necessary grant type depending on your business needs, either client credentials or a password.

    .. image:: /user/img/system/user_management/oauth/oauth_app_list.png
-      :alt: A lis of all existing oauth applications
+      :alt: A list of all existing oauth applications

 Overview
 ^^^^^^^^